-Sure, we've got retail stores in the lobbies and auditoriums of several of the theatres but look beyond that and it's an architectural wonderland.
+Sure, we've got retail stores in the lobbies and auditoria of several of the theatres but look beyond that and it's an architectural wonderland.
 I've wandered around and taken a few pictures and done a bit of research.
-I hope to point you in the direction of more investigations of Los Angeles theatres using the sources I've detailed in the listings.
+I hope to point you in the direction of more investigations of historic Los Angeles theatres using the sources I've detailed in the listings.
 This page has a brief rundown of the surviving theatres in the Broadway corridor.
 The links with each theater's description will take you to more information.
+Have fun exploring!

 -- Bill Counter